haideralipunjabi/blog-haideralipunjabi/content/posts/automating-android-game-with-python-pytesseract-sudoku.md

 #### 5. Sending the solved input to your Android Device using Python

 To send the input, I first filtered out the input from the solved Sudoku Grid,i.e, only send the values which were missing.
 I used the `get_coords` function from earlier to get the coords of each box and then calculated their centres.
 I sent a touch at that centre using ADB, and then sent over the solution.

+#### Running the code

+All the code that I wrote is in functions and they are called one by one.
+Note that the grid that I get in step 3 isn't passed directly to step 4.
+I use `deepcopy` to create copy of it, so that I can compare the solved grid with the unsolved/original one in step 5.